googleapis/gapic-generator-go/README.md

   * `grpc-service-config`: the path to a gRPC ServiceConfig JSON file.
     * This is used for client-side retry configuration in accordance with [AIP-4221](http://aip.dev/4221)

+  * `release-level`: the client library release level.
+    * Defaults to empty, which is essentially the GA release level.
+    * Acceptable values are `alpha` and `beta`.

 Docker Wrapper
 --------------
 The generator can also be executed via a Docker container.
 The image containes `protoc`, the microgenerator